Cheshire Lasers quest for Under Eye Wrinkle Treatment

 There are two types of UV rays present in sunlight.
 UVB, which is responsible for giving you sunburn and UVA.
 It is the UVA rays that are responsible for DNA damage and ageing of the skin.

-Sugar may also contribute to premature aging through the process of glycation.
+Sugar may also contribute to premature ageing through the process of glycation.
 Glycation can cause damage the skin tissues over time and may make you more prone to having fine lines and wrinkles.

 There are also some serums and creams designed for the eye area that can help prevent more wrinkles.